 My practice is ‘food first’.
 A healthy diet doesn’t have to be boring, tasteless or hard to do.
-I’m really passionate about the power of food because it does improve your mood & wellbeing.
+I’m super passionate about the power of food because it can improve your mood & wellbeing.
 And I get it if food and cooking doesn’t excite you one bit – I have some simple tips to incorporate more nutrition in your day.

-Like me, you have a keen interest in healthy ageing and working on the factors associated with age related decline.
+Like me, you are really interested in healthy ageing and keeping an eye on the factors associated with age related decline.

 You know that individualised nutrition & diet therapy is the future of nutrition, and this is where we use genetic testing such as SmartDNA to discover your predisposition to develop various conditions.